 CSO vacation requests must be submitted no more than six (6) months and no less than twenty-four (24) hours in advance.
+Vacation requests for all other employees must be submitted no more than one year in advance and no less than twenty-four (24) hours in advance.
 The twenty-four (24) hour notice may be waived with supervisor approval.